 Myths are powerful.
 Belief drives behavior.
 CCL’s Clemson Turregano considers how myths about leadership in government stack up to reality – and how they help or hinder effective leadership.

 Turregano, a senior faculty member in CCL’s Government Service Sector, has heard numerous assumptions about government leaders — from those within government and from the outside.
 He decided to take a closer look at five myths of government leadership and draw on a range of research to get at the reality.

-In an upcoming CCL Webinar, 5 Myths of Government Leadership, Turregano will share what he learned and offer insights into the strengths and key roles played by leaders in public service.
+In a CCL Webinar, 5 Myths of Government Leadership, Turregano shared what he learned and offers insights into the strengths and key roles played by leaders in public service.